 This analysis was conducted using Ofcom’s Technology Tracker 2020 (data tables can be found on our Statistical release calendar 2020).
 This survey tracks the attitudes and behaviour of UK consumers with respect to residential telecommunications, broadcasting and the internet.

 Fieldwork for the Ofcom Technology Tracker CATI omnibus survey took place from the 12th February – 5th March 2021; selected data tables pertaining to digital exclusion of children in 2021 are published here.
 Further data from the survey, including key Technology Tracker statistics, will be published in May 2021.

 Fieldwork for this survey took place from 26 February – 10 March 2020.
 The survey looks at the access and use of communications devices and services among consumers with and without limiting or impacting conditions, and monitors the limitations and preventions of use caused by their limiting or impacting conditions.

 We have conducted analysis looking at the proportion of UK adults who are digitally excluded, including those who do not use the internet or have access to the internet at home, or have access to any connected devices.
 This analysis looks at the likelihood of digital exclusion by a number of different characteristics including; age, living alone, having a condition that limits or impairs their use of communications services, being financially vulnerable, and having more than one of these characteristics.
 We also provide population estimates based on the analysis, which are provided as a range, with a lower and upper bound.

-This analysis was conducted using Ofcom’s disability tracker 2020.
-This survey tracks the access and use of communications devices and services among non-disabled and disabled consumers, and monitoring disabled consumers’ limitations and preventions of use caused by their disability.
+This analysis was conducted using Ofcom’s Use of communication services, consumer omnibus.
+This survey looks at the access and use of communications devices and services among non-disabled and disabled consumers, and monitoring disabled consumers’ limitations and preventions of use caused by their disability.